mlflow/mlflow/docs/source/llms/transformers/large-models.rst

         )

-In the above example, we passed a path to local model checkpoint/weight as a model to the :py:func:`mlflow.transformers.log_model()` API, instead of the pipeline instance.
-MLflow will inspect the model metadata the checkpoint and log the model weight without loading it into memory.
-This way, you can log a huge model such as LLMs with billions of parameters to MLflow with minimal computational resources.
+In the above example, we pass a path to the local model checkpoint/weight as the model argument in the  :py:func:`mlflow.transformers.log_model()` API, instead of a pipeline instance.
+MLflow will inspect the model metadata of the checkpoint and log the model weights without loading them into memory.
+This way, you can log an enormous multi-billion parameter model  to MLflow with minimal computational resources.

 Important Notes